kurt1288/KhepriChess/README.md

 ## Usage

-KhepriChess can be used in both a browser or with a GUI the can run UCI engines.
-Please make sure you use the appropriately named file for the necessary application.
+KhepriChess can be used in both a browser or with a GUI the can run UCI engines. **Please make sure you use the appropriately named file.**

 ### Browsers